wwwredfish/CEWBS/README.md

 	}
 });
 ```
-`COOBS.VoxelMesh.handlePick(pickResult)` takes a BabylonJS pick and returns it with the additional properties
+`CEWBS.VoxelMesh.handlePick(pickResult)` takes a BabylonJS pick and returns it with the additional properties
 `under` and `over`, which are both arrays of x,y,and z voxel coordinates in the picked mesh.
 `under` is the voxel that was picked, and `over` is the voxel adjacent to the face of the voxel that was picked.